ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 1.3 Logout [**[↑]**](#table-of-content)
 When a Registration Officer or Supervisor opts to logout, the system allows them to do so by provisioning the following:
-1. Allows the user to choose appropriate option (button or link) in order to log out
+1. Allows the operator to choose appropriate option (button or link) in order to log out
-1. Logs out the user of their session.
+1. Logs out the operator of their session.
-   * While logging out, does not allow the user to perform any actions that require them to be logged in.
+   * While logging out, does not allow the operator to perform any actions that require them to be logged in.
-1. Alternatively, closing the client window will also log out the user.
+1. Alternatively, closing the client window will also log out the operator.
-1. Alternatively, if the user has remained inactive for a configured duration, he/she will be automatically logged out.
+1. Alternatively, if the operator has remained inactive for a configured duration, he/she will be automatically logged out.
-   * Inactive/idle time is defined as the time during which the user has not submitted or retrieved data using the client application or navigated to a different page.
+   * Inactive/idle time is defined as the time during which the operator has not submitted or retrieved data using the client application or navigated to a different page.
    * Any such action when performed resets the time to zero.
    * The auto log out duration is configured by Admin.
 The default value can be taken as 15 minutes.
-   * Alerts the user ‘x’ minutes before reaching the auto logout time limit.
+   * Alerts the operator ‘x’ minutes before reaching the auto logout time limit.
 The system displays a countdown timer in the alert.
-The user can choose to dismiss the alert and continue working.
+The operator can choose to dismiss the alert and continue working.
 This will also reset the timer to zero.
    * The duration before which to display the alert is configured by Admin.
 The default value can be taken as 2 minutes.
 That is, if auto logout time is 15 minutes then an alert will display after 13 minutes.
 5. Upon logout, any unsaved data will be lost.
 Data will not be automatically saved in the database and will not be retained in memory.
 1. The System also captures and stores the transaction details for audit purpose (except PII data).